What to Feed Your Toddler

 Water is best!
 At this age, your child should be drinking fluids (water, full fat milk) from a cup.

-Don’t stress if your toddler hasn’t reached the recommended serves for each food group each day, rather look at the total week to see how their average intake is.
+- Don’t stress if your toddler hasn’t reached the recommended serves for each food group each day, rather look at the total week to see how their average intake is.

 - Hard boiled egg (cut up) + wholemeal toast + cut up

-- Yoghurt + chopped banana + cut up blueberries
+- Yoghurt + 1/2 chopped banana + cut up blueberries

 - Wholemeal english muffin (1/2) + hummus + carrot sticks

 - Pikelet + nut butter + sliced strawberries